Story last updated: Friday 02 March 2018

 The most striking difference you’ll notice with this vacuum is the dust container, which has been flipped on its side, creating ‘a direct air path from floorhead to cyclone’.
 This is claimed to improve its cleaning abilities, which Vax says are comparable to a plug-in vacuum.

 The Blade follows the general trend in cordless vacuums in 2017 to align more closely with the Dyson-led design of a small vacuum body with interchangeable handheld and floor-cleaning accessories.

-It’s launch price was £300, but we’ve seen it on offer for £180, which makes it cheaper than some big-name rivals.
+It’s launch price was £300, but it’s often on offer for £180, which makes it cheaper than most big-name rivals.

 Vax Blade 32V Pro vs Dyson cordless vacs